ohenrik/figma-linux-font-helper/README.md

 - Run `python server.py`
 - Navigate to figma.com and try to use the local fonts.

+You should see figma connecting in the log printed in the terminal when your refresh figma.

-## Create a deamon to always start the server
+## Create a deamon to always start the server on startup

 Create a new systemd file: